weng-yue/weng-yue.github.io/index.md

       MS in Aerospace Engineering, 2018 - 2020

 - **_Beijing University of Aeronautics and Astronautics_** \
-        BS in Aircraft Propulsion Engineering, 2014 - 2018
+        BS in Aerospace Engineering - Propulsion, 2014 - 2018

 **Publications**